charleshong3/charleshong3.github.io/blog/autocomp_update.md

 - Shorten Accelerator ISA to the following: “This code is running on a Kendryte K230 with a XuanTie C908 RVV 1.0 compliant processor with 128-bit VLEN and 32KB L1 cache.”

-- Feedback only includes latency in cycles, due to lack of time
+- Hardware Performance Feedback includes only latency in cycles

 - Add new options to the Optimization Menu used for GEMM/conv on Gemmini: